Tanujabisht2003/Magic_memory/README.md

 # Getting Started with Create React App

-To rum an app :
+To run an app :

 npm start